top of page

 • Alefacept (Amevive) - or ustekinumab is used for immunosuppression in psoriasis.

-• Alemtuzumab (Campath) - has use in chronic lymphocytic leukemia and may be used, when all other treatment options fail, in multiple sclerosis.
+• Alemtuzumab (Campath) - has use in chronic lymphocytic leukaemia and may be used, when all other treatment options fail, in multiple sclerosis.

 • Basiliximab (Simulect) - induction immunosuppression in transplant surgery.